Information about fusion procedures for cervical spine injury treatment

 Patients dealing with a cervical spine injury may be recommended to undergo fusion surgery if conservative treatments are unable to relieve symptoms enough to comfortably engage in normal activities.
 If you have chronic neck pain due to trauma, overuse, a degenerative condition or other causes, you should consider all of your options before deciding on any type of surgery.
 The following information about both traditional and minimally invasive fusion procedures can help you be more engaged as a patient and make an informed decision about your care.

-Fusion of the spine is an extremely involved, invasive surgery.
-A surgeon will access your cervical spine either anteriorly (through the front of the neck) or posteriorly (through the back of the neck).
-A discectomy is performed and the disc space is filled with bone grafts, usually small titanium cages filled with morselized bone.
-Ideally, the grafted bone will fuse with the existing vertebrae over a period of time, thus stabilizing and immobilizing that section of the spine.
-Bone grafts can be obtained in the following ways:
+Fusion of the spine is extremely involved and invasive surgery when performed as a traditional open spine procedure.
+A surgeon will access your cervical spine either through the front of the neck or posteriorly through the back.
+The surgeon will remove all or part of a damaged disc, and the disc space is filled with bone grafts.
+Ideally, the grafted bone will fuse with the existing vertebrae over a period of time, thus stabilizing that section of the spine.

 While this can be an effective way to stabilize the spine and relieve pain, traditional open spine fusions do involve significant risks and difficulties, including:

 - A large incision that disrupts surrounding muscles

 - Risk of complications such as infection, fusion failure or scarring